Updated: Nov 21

 What is GPM, gallons per minute

-Standard way to describe how many gallons of water does a shower head use is GPM, which stands for gallons per minute.
+Standard way to describe how many gallons of water comes out of a shower head is GPM, which stands for gallons per minute.
 The meaning of GPM is self explanatory, how much water comes out of the shower head or the faucet per minute.
 The shower head flow rate in the US is measured at an 80 psi in-coming pressure so it can be compared across different test setup.
 1 GPM rating means that there is 1 gallon of water coming out of the shower head every minute when water pressure is at 80 psi.
 1.8 GPM means 1.8 gallons of water and so on.

 National standard of maximum 2.5 gpm flow rate for shower heads was established through the Energy Policy Act (EPAct) of 1992 in order to save water.
 If the state, county or city of residency does not specify a maximum flow rates for shower heads, a 2.5 gpm shower head is the maximum one can get.
 This includes all type of shower heads like hand-held shower, wall mount shower head, shower head systems, and rain showers.
 For shower heads made pre 1990s, it is still possible to find 3.5 gpm flow rate or even higher.
 So hold the thought for a 5 gpm one, it's probably not available in stores.

-Another certification that could be required by local governments is a certification called WaterSense.
+Another shower head flow rate limit that could be required by local governments is a certification called WaterSense.
 WaterSense is a voluntary program run by EPA to help conserve water across kitchen and bath.
-WaterSense collaborated with the American Society of Mechanical Engineers (ASME)/Canadian Standards Association (CSA) Joint Harmonization and established the first universally accepted criteria for measuring showerhead performance.
+WaterSense collaborated with the American Society of Mechanical Engineers (ASME)/Canadian Standards Association (CSA) Joint Harmonization and established the first universally accepted criteria for measuring shower head performance.

 Here's a break down of shower head minimum flow rate vs. pressure should be for a WaterSense certified shower head.